Donald G. 'Donnie' Svoboda

 Hastings, Nebraska resident Donald G. “Donnie” Svoboda, 62, passed away Wednesday, December 15, 2021, at his home.

 Rosary will be 9:30 a.m. with Mass of Christian Burial to follow at 10 a.m.
 Saturday, December 18, at St. Cecilia Catholic Church in Hastings with Father Christopher Kubat officiating.
 Burial will be at Sunset Memorial Gardens Cemetery in Hastings.
 Visitation will be 1-7 p.m.
 Friday with family present 5-7 p.m. at the funeral home.
+Memorials may be given to St. Cecilia or Adams Central.
 Private condolences may be sent to the family at www.lbvfh.com.
 Livingston Butler Volland Funeral Home & Cremation Center is serving the family.

+Donnie was born August 16, 1959, to Enos “Jim” & Jeanette (Trausch) Svoboda in Grand Island, NE.
+He graduated from Adams Central High School in 1977, graduating at semester because as he put it “he was just that smart.”
+In reality, it was to help his father on the farm after recently being diagnosed with cancer.

+Donnie met his future wife DeNeeta Bennett Svoboda cruising Burlington with her best friend Cheryl when DeNeeta was 17.
+This started a three-year courtship that united them in marriage on June 5, 1982, at St. Cecilia Catholic Church.
+To this marriage, they welcomed their first child Wes in 1983 and their second child Dan in 1988.

 Commented